-The ESTRACK tracking antennas located at ESA/ESAC currently support ESA's Cluster, Integral, XMM-Newton, Envisat and ERS-2 missions, as well as ATV and the International Space Station.
+The 15m ground tracking station located at ESAC currently support ESA's Cluster, Integral and XMM-Newton missions.
+It has also been used with the ATV-series and the International Space Station.

 The coordinates of the VIL-2 15-metre antenna are +40° 26' 33.23", -03° 57' 05.70".
 The antenna is sited at an elevation of 664.80 metres with respect to the WGS-84 reference ellipsoid, a mathematically-defined reference surface that approximates the Earth's geoid surface.

 ESA's European Space Astronomy Centre (ESAC) lies in the Guadarrama Valley, 30 kilometres west of Madrid, Spain, in an area of evergreen oaks and poplars, surrounded by antennas and a castle dating from the 15th century.